Is this the end for pre-employment credit checks in Illinois?

 Well…I think his heart is in the right place.
 (Do politicians have those?)
 Either way, the law’s not as harsh as it sounds, nor did it need to be in my opinion.

 Most of the fear that people have about employers using credit reports has been manifested by the credit bureaus themselves.
-Credit bureaus spend tens of millions of dollars each year on catchy marketing campaigns that warn us that our credit report will affect our ability to land most any job or get a promotion.
+Credit bureaus spend tens of millions of dollars each year on catchy marketing campaigns that warn us that our credit report will affect our ability to land almost any job or get a promotion.
 Why would they do that? you ask.
-They do it so we must go to their (or their affiliates’) websites to retreive our “free” credit report.
+They do it so we must go to their (or their affiliates’) websites to receive our “free” credit report.
 Once there, we find out it’s not free at all if we want to see our credit score and they also try to sell us credit monitoring for “our protection”.

 The fact is, most employers use credit reports only when it makes sense to do so.
 After all, they want to fill positions quickly and they don’t want to pay for extra services they don’t need.
-Visit our previous posting (Why do Employers Want to Check My Credit Report 07/28/2010) , for more details on why employers check credit.
+Visit our previous posting (Why do Employers Want to Check My Credit Report 07/28/2010), for more details on why employers check credit.

 Employers may access credit checks under limited circumstances, including positions that involve